Adaptive Multi-task Learning for Probabilistic Load Forecasting: Proof of theorem

 \begin{IEEEbiography} [{ }]{Onintze Zaballa} obtained her Bachelor’s degree in Mathematics in 2017, and her Ph.D. degree in Computer Engineering in 2024 from the University of the Basque Country, Spain.
 She joined the Basque Center for Applied Mathematics (BCAM) in 2019, where she initially worked as a research technician.
 In 2020, Onintze started her Ph.D. under the guidance of Dr. Aritz Pérez and Prof. Jose A. Lozano and is currently working at Zenit Solar Tech.

 During her Ph.D., Onintze carried out a research stay at the Department of Applied Mathematics and Theoretical Physics, University of Cambridge.
 She co-organized the workshop ``The Mathematics of Machine Learning'' that took place at ETH Zurich in 2024 and she has served as a Technical Program Committee member for the IEEE Wireless Communications and Networking Conference in 2025.
-Her research has been published in high-impact journals, and her recent work on multi-task load forecasting has received the Best Paper Award in the 2024 IEEE Sustainable Power and Energy Conference (iSPEC). \end{IEEEbiography}
+Her recent work on multi-task load forecasting has received the Best Paper Award in the 2024 IEEE Sustainable Power and Energy Conference (iSPEC). \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Ver\'onica \'Alvarez} received the Bachelor’s degree in Mathematics from the University of Salamanca, Spain, in 2019 and Ph.D. degree in Computer Engineering from the University of the Basque Country, Spain, in 2023.
 She is currently Post-Doctoral Fellow at the Laboratory for Information and Decision Systems (LIDS) in the Massachusetts Institute of Technology (MIT).
 Her main research interest is in the area of artificial intelligence, specifically in data science, machine learning, and statistical signal processing.